The Clinical Reality

 How We Manage Benzodiazepine Patients

-Every benzodiazepine patient receives individualized evaluation: which benzo, what dose, how long, prescribed or self-obtained, and what other substances are involved.
-This assessment determines the taper timeline, whether crossover to diazepam is appropriate, and the overall treatment schedule.
-There is no standardized benzo taper — it must be calibrated to you.
+Every benzodiazepine patient receives individualized evaluation before flying: which benzo, what dose, how long, prescribed or self-obtained, what other substances are involved, EKG and bloodwork.
+This determines your onsite taper timeline, whether crossover to diazepam is appropriate, and your overall treatment schedule.
+There is no standardized benzo taper — it is calibrated to you.
+You arrive on your current prescribed dose; no self-tapering required.

-Once benzodiazepine dose is reduced to the safe threshold, ibogaine treatment proceeds with enhanced cardiovascular monitoring.
-Patients with significant benzo history may receive modified ibogaine dosing.
-Our medical team is specifically experienced with this patient population and adjusts protocols accordingly.
+Once your benzodiazepine has been titrated to the safe threshold and noribogaine has been pre-loading from the TA boosters, the HCl flood dose is administered with enhanced cardiovascular monitoring.
+Patients with significant benzo history receive modified ibogaine dosing calibrated to their pharmacological profile.
+Our medical team is specifically experienced with this patient population.
 Safety is never compromised for expediency.

-After ibogaine treatment resolves the primary addiction and begins processing underlying trauma, the remaining benzodiazepine taper continues during integration.
-Many patients find this phase significantly easier than pre-treatment attempts because the anxiety, hypervigilance, and trauma driving the benzo use have been meaningfully addressed.
-Our team supports this transition through the full 90-day aftercare period.
+After the flood dose resolves the primary addiction and processes underlying trauma, the remaining benzodiazepine taper continues onsite during integration with continued TA booster support.
+Most patients find this phase markedly easier than any prior outpatient attempt, because the anxiety, hypervigilance, and trauma driving the benzo use have been meaningfully addressed.
+Our team supports the transition through the full 90-day aftercare period.

 Benzo Comparison